serebrov/serebrov.github.io-hugo/content/posts/2013-06-14-git-server-setup.md

     AuthInfo:smtp.server.com "U:mymail@server.com" "I:mymail@server.com" "P:mypassword"
 ```

-Here you put you smtp server name (instead of 'smtp.server.com') and your credentials.
+Here you put your smtp server name (instead of 'smtp.server.com') and your credentials.
 'U' is an smtp user (usually your email), 'I' is an account (usually also your email) and 'P' is a password.
 See details for parameters [here](http://www.scalix.com/wiki/index.php?title=Configuring_Sendmail_with_smarthost_Ubuntu_Gutsy).